Top New York City Museums for Kids

 12 Fulton St.

 Open Wednesday through Sunday from 11 a.m. to 5 p.m.
-Closed Monday and Tuesday
+Closed Monday and Tuesday.
+Open weekends only in Winter.

 Learn about the rise of NYC and its role as a port city.
-The South Street Seaport Museum offer five historic vessels.
-Tour the 1885 Tall Ship Wavertree, the 1930 Tugboat W. O. Decker, the 1908 Lightship Ambrose, located nearby.
-Take a 2-hour tour of the harbor on the 1885 Schooner Pioneer.
+The South Street Seaport Museum offers five historic vessels.
+Tour the 1885 Tall Ship Wavertree, the 1930 Tugboat W. O. Decker and the 1908 Lightship Ambrose, located nearby.
+Visitors can take a 2-hour tour of the harbor on the 1885 Schooner Pioneer.

 New York City Transit Museum